The latest on COVID-19 cases across Texoma

 WICHITA FALLS, Texas (TNN) - Here’s the latest on COVID-19 cases that have been reported across Texoma.

-Judge Mike Campbell is reporting Clay County no longer has any active cases of COVID-19 after seeing 34 recoveries.

-In Wilbarger County, the Wilbarger General Hospital is reporting 50 COVID-19 cases.
+The county has also had 10 deaths and 2,569 negative tests.
+There are 21 tests pending at this time.

-Baylor County Emergency Management officials are reporting three new recoveries, bringing their total recoveries to eight patients.
-There are six remaining active cases in the county.
+Baylor County Emergency Management officials are reporting one new COVID-19 case, bringing their total to 16 cases.
+The county has seen 10 recoveries and has one patient in the hospital.

 They’re also reporting Hardeman County has two active cases with 13 recoveries being made.